 If you’ve looked through the list and find it accurately describes your current situation, it’s probably time to recharge and start thinking about your next actions.
 If you’re experiencing these symptoms frequently and they’re interfering with your life outside of work, it might be time to seek professional help.

 Detaching yourself from your work environment for some time is one of the only methods to properly heal.
 Work exhaustion can suck away the joy from the job you love.
 Taking a vacation may be the thing that saves your career and restores your rockstar status.
 If your company does not give you paid vacation time, you can take a shorter break within your means.

-People who have taken time off from work and gone on a vacation have been shown to have less stress, a decreased risk of heart disease, and a more positive view on life.
-Not just that, they are also more motivated to achieve goals when they return to work.
+People who have taken time off from work and gone on vacation have been shown to have less stress, a decreased risk of heart disease, and a more positive view of life.
+Not just that, but they are also more motivated to achieve goals when they return to work.
 It isn’t only about work; it is about general well-being.

 3. Find A Stress Releaser

 Burnout can feel like a stress cooker.
 You take it and take it and then you reach your final saturation point and boom!
 You’re going to blow up if you don’t open that release valve every now and then.
 Perhaps not literally, but emotionally, you’ll break down, have outbursts, or do anything that could jeopardise your profession.

 Take a yoga class, go to paint fights or go to your local pool for an hour or two and reset your mind.
 But what if you’re working from home?
 How to avoid burnout working from home?
 You can change your workplace for a change of scenery, step out of your pyjamas and wear your office attire to feel more in tune.

 Taking on more than you can handle is a definite way to your exhaustion.
 It can also make you bitter towards your job and boss.
 Therefore, managing burnout in the workplace becomes really important.
 Ask yourself if you’re overworking yourself.
 Be brutally honest and if the answer is yes, you need to set your boundaries.